 Chris has also been a model, posing for, among other things, an edition of the Bible.
 He is portrayed here as various deckhands manning the ship in the Book of Jonah, and as the injured traveler tended to by the Good Samaritan.

-Although Chris can barely write, he kept a detailed journal during the three decades on his exceptional life as an elephanbookt trainer.
+Although Chris can barely write, he kept a detailed journal during the three decades on his exceptional life as an elephant trainer.

 In powerful, stimulating photos, the photographer Nomi Baumgartl captures the essence of elephant man Chris Gallucci’s life: the small world of the ranch, walks with Timbo on the edge of the Mojave Desert, Chris’ daily training regime with the huge bull – and his passion for polished knives, for gleaming Harleys and, time and time again, for the giant Timbo.
 Alongside these photos, extracts from Chris’ diary provide a window to his soul.
 They betray his quiet doubts, his concerns for Timbo – large and small – and reflect the joy, fulfillment and happiness that Chris finds with the elephant.
 This exceptional illustrated book inspires with a silent power which captures, in words and pictures, the intensive relationship and spiritual connection between animal and man – between Timbo and Chris.